Qlik Cloud Analytics

 - Michael Taylor*

-Qlik offers a fully-native mobile app with its analytics engine running locally and push alerting.
-With responsive design and touch interaction native to the Qlik platform, you get fully interactive online and offline exploration and integrated alerting without having to redesign apps for mobile access.
+Qlik offers a fully native mobile app — its analytics engine runs locally and alerts are pushed.
+With responsive design and touch interaction native to the Qlik platform, you get fully interactive online and offline exploration plus integrated alerting without having to redesign apps for mobile access.

 Power BI

-Qlik’s associative engine provides instant calculation performance, even with massive data sets, real-time data unanticipated questions, and high numbers of users.
-And, with Qlik's robust incremental update and partial reload features, you can keep data fresher in a much smaller build window.
+Qlik’s associative engine provides instant calculation performance even with massive datasets, real-time data unanticipated questions, and high numbers of users.
+With Qlik's robust incremental update and partial reload features, you can keep data fresher in a much smaller build window.
 Learn more.

 - Axel Goris*